MuhammadRidha7/Shia-vs-Sunni/README.md

 **Umar said:** \
 The Prophet (s) passed away, and Abu Bakr became the successor of The Prophet (s), so you two (Ali and Abbas) went to Abu Bakr to request inheritance from The Prophet (s), so Abu Bakr narrated from The Prophet (s), "We prophets don't get inherited, what we leave is charity," so you two saw him as a liar, sinner, deceiver, and traitor, but Allah knows that he was righteous.
 Then Abu Bakr died, and I (Umar) became the successor of The Prophet (s) and the successor of Abu Bakr, so you two came to me to request inheritance from The Prophet (s), and I narrated the same to you, so you saw me as a liar, sinner, deceiver, and traitor, but Allah knows that I am righteous.

 From the beginning of Abu Bakr's caliphate to his death, Ali considered him a sinful deceitful lying traitor, and he did not doubt himself even when Umar repeated what Abu Bakr had said!
 And Ali saw him too as a sinful deceitful lying traitor.
+The Sahaba cannot be among the infallibles for this simple reason.

 # The attack on the house of Fatima